btjimerson/yba-terraform/azure-single-region/README.md

 This repository contains a Terraform configuration to create a single-region Azure environment with YugabyteDB Anywhere.
 By default, this configuration creates:

-* A resource group in one region
+* A resource group in one region.
-* A virtual network in the resource group
+* A virtual network in the resource group.
-* A subnet in the virtual network for YBA
+* A subnet in the virtual network for YBA.
-* A security group to allow the required traffic to YBA
+* A security group to allow the required traffic to YBA.
-* A public IP address for the YBA VM
+* A public IP address for the YBA VM.
-* One or more subnets in the virtual network for YB universes
+* One or more subnets in the virtual network for YB universes.
-* A virtual machine with Replicated installed to install YugabyteDB Anywhere
+* A virtual machine with Replicated installed to install YugabyteDB Anywhere.
+This VM will also have `ysqlsh` and `ycqlsh` installed in the user's home directory.
+You can SSH into this VM and then access universe nodes from here.
-* An application registration and client secret to use for the cloud provider config
+* An application registration and client secret to use for the cloud provider config.

 Once this configuration is applied, you are ready to install YugabyteDB Anywhere, a single-region azure cloud provider, and the corresponding Universe.